alireza-fllh/alireza-fllh/README.md

 I study physics-informed neural networks (PINNs), finite element methods (FEM), and hybrid approaches for computational material modeling and solid mechanics.
-I’m passionate about combining **mechanics, mathematics, and machine learning** to create robust and efficient models.
+I’m passionate about combining **mechanics and machine learning** to create robust and efficient models.